Teaching & Workshops

 Ideal for: Art & Activism, Performance Studies & Theatre classes

-Writing for Performance Master Class (minimum 3 hours)
+Writing for Performance Master Class (minimum 3-4 days, 3 hour sessions)

-Direct Action Gets the Goods: Performance as an Act of Public Intervention (minimum 2 days-3 hour sessions)
+Direct Action Gets the Goods: Performance as an Act of Public Intervention (minimum 2-4 days, 3 hour sessions)

 Other offerings include: